engrron30/How-to-UBUS/README.md

 Register the hello service and its object and method in ubus by running the following service code:

-    sudo ./hello_service &
+    sudo ./Scripts/hello_service &

-### 7. List registered object in ubus.

-If you are done with Step 6, you should see your hello_service running in ubus waiting to be called.
-Verified if it is listed in ubus by doing the following command:
+If hello service is successfully registered in ubus, you should see your hello_service running in ubus waiting to be called.
+Verify if it is listed in ubus by doing the following command:

     sudo ./Scripts/ubus list

-### 8. Trigger hello from ubus.
+### 7. Trigger hello from ubus.

     sudo ./Scripts/ubus call hello say